FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

-# rely
+# Dependencies
-+ RDP's brute force cracking depends on OpenSSL (Windows Server 2003/Windows XP cannot use rdp brute force cracking, other functions have no effect)
++ RDP brute force cracking depends on OpenSSL (Windows Server 2003/Windows XP cannot use rdp brute force cracking.
+Other functions are not affected.)
-+ Linux server needs glibc version to be greater than 2.5 (higher than centos5, ldd --version to view)
++ Linux server requires glibc version greater than 2.5 (higher than centos5. ldd --version to view)

 # Tested
-+ Windows 7
++ Windows7
 + Windows Server 2012
 + CentOS5
 + Kali

-# Update log
+# Update Log
 ****

 **1.0 beta**
 Update time: 2021-07-12

-+ Release the first version
++ Released the first version

-> cthun is an ancient god in World of Warcraft video games
+> cthun (Cthun) is an ancient god in the World of Warcraft video game.
 >